Summer-410-Aglie/SFTP-Client-Project/README.md

 3. Restart computer
 4. Download Ubuntu from Microsoft Store (4.4 star average rating, from Canonical Group Ltd)
-5. I'm honestly not sure which are required and which aren't but in the Ubuntu terminal, I eventually ran all of these in this order:
+5. I'm honestly not sure which are required and which aren't but in the Ubuntu terminal, Run them in that order
-	* `sudo apt install python3-dev`
 	* `sudo apt update`
 	* `sudo apt upgrade`
+	* `sudo apt install python3-dev`
 	* `sudo apt install python3-pip`
 6. In the Ubuntu terminal, `cd` into the directory where this project is
 7. Type `code .` to open this in VSCode (you will have to download Microsoft's `WSL`